dopplerchase/ai2es_schooner_hpc/docs/source/install_tensorflow.rst

     $ python
     >>> import tensorflow as tf

-If it is installed properly, there should be no errors or output, should just go to a new blank line of code.
+If it is installed properly, there shouldnt be any import errors.
+There might be a warning saying "hey no GPUs found" but thats okay.

 We need to install 1 more package that will be needed to share the GPUs across users.
 So please do the following line